CounterCord/CounterCord/README.md

 that member will automatically get BTC-Verified role!

-CounterCord can also have XCP asset verified to add exclusive roles!
+CounterCord can also have XCP assets verified to add exclusive roles!

 If you would like to invite CounterCord to your Discord Click here: https://discord.com/oauth2/authorize?client_id=953709081670086746&permissions=8&scope=bot